A version of Putinar's Positivstellensatz for cylinders: Introduction

 and such that the quadratic module $M(g_1, \dots, g_s)$ is archimedean.
 There exists a positive constant $c$ such that for every $f \in \R[\bar X, Y]$ positive on $S \times \R$, if $\deg_{\bar X} f = d$, $\deg_{Y} f = m$ with $f$ fully $m$-ic on $S$ and

 $f$ can be written as

 with $\sigma_0, \sigma_1, \dots, \sigma_s \in \sum \R[\bar X, Y]^2$ and

 \end{theorem} As in Theorem \ref{thm:NieSchw}, the constant $c$ depends on $g_1, \dots, g_s$ but it is independent of $f$.
-Note that, when $m = 0$, this is to say, $f \in \R[\bar X]$, the bound in Theorem \ref{thm:main} is of similar type to the bound in \ref{thm:NieSchw}.
+Note that, when $m = 0$, this is to say, $f \in \R[\bar X]$, the bound in Theorem \ref{thm:main} is of similar type to the bound in Theorem \ref{thm:NieSchw}.
+Actually, in Remark \ref{obs:3^d} we see that if $n \ge 2$, the factor $3^d$ in the exponent can be hidden in the constant $c$ and therefore the bound in Theorem \ref{thm:main} is of the same type to the bound in Theorem \ref{thm:NieSchw}.

 Theorem \ref{thm:main} is basically Putinar's Positivstellensatz under the additional assumption that $f$ is fully $m$-ic on $S$.
 Next example, which is a variation of \cite[Example]{Ste} shows that either this one or some other additional assumption is indeed necessary.